target/strelka/README.md

 #### What's happening here?

-1. Strelka determined that the submitted file was an encrypted ZIP using the taste configuration
+1. Strelka determined that the submitted file was an encrypted ZIP (See: [taste.yara](configs/python/backend/taste/taste.yara) [backend.yaml](configs/python/backend/backend.yaml))
-   * `configs/python/backend/taste/taste.yara`
-   * `configs/python/backend/backend.yaml`
-2. Strelka ran the ScanEncryptedZip scanner (and a few others), based on the file type
-3. ScanEncryptedZip used a dictionary to crack the ZIP file password, and extract the compressed file
+2. ScanEncryptedZip used a dictionary to crack the ZIP file password, and extract the compressed file
-4. The extracted file was sent back into the Strelka pipeline for analysis (note the `file.depth` field)
-5. Strelka determined that the extracted file was an EXE
+3. The extracted file was sent back into the Strelka pipeline for analysis (note the `file.depth` field), and determined that the extracted file was an EXE
-6. Strelka ran the ScanPe scanner (and a few others), based on the file type
-7. ScanPe dissected the EXE file and added useful metadata to the output
+4. ScanPe dissected the EXE file and added useful metadata to the output
-8. ScanYara analyzed the EXE file using the provided rules and added numerous matches to the output, some indicating the file might be malicious
+5. ScanYara analyzed the EXE file using the provided rules and added numerous matches to the output, some indicating the file might be malicious

 *The following output has been edited for brevity.*